Sairohit022001/VidyaVahini/README.md

 ---

 ## Contact
-For questions or contributions, please reach out to the team leader, Rohi.
+For questions or contributions, please reach out to the team leader, Sairohith Bukka.
 EOL